skylightlabs/marketing/copy.markdown

 of online home design collaboration.
 Customers will be able to have the the help of their Facebook friends in choosing their flooring or hardware.
 This means more confident customers and more leads for you.

+### Design Choices in Home Profile
+Adding all design choices to the home profiles empowers your customers to share their complete vision and dream for their home.
+Friends will be able to see every detail of a home plan.

 ## Skylight Labs Team